 A course in writing and editing for mass audiences, including print, broadcast, and Internet journalism.
 Emphasis on news gathering, public affairs reporting, and practical applications of journalistic techniques and genres.
+Open to students who have been admitted to the Communication and Media Studies (CMS) minor or BA programs.

-Prerequisite(s): CMS 2100 (C), COMM 1110 (C), ENGL1102 (C).
+Prerequisite(s): CMS 2010, (C), CMS 2100 (C), COMM 1110 (C), ENGL1102 (C).